alainlou/HardwareProjects/README.md

 # HardwareProjects

-This repository contains hardware projects that I have or am currently working on.
+This repository contains hardware projects that I've completed or am currently working on.

 Skills I've learned:
 * Soldering/desoldering (with desoldering braid and pump)